shenglaijin1999/shenglaijin1999.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I’m **Shenglai Jin**, a researcher devoted to advancing the transformation of energy and mobility systems toward sustainability.

 My academic background spans *Electrical Engineering* and *Sustainable Electric Power Engineering & Electromobility* at **Chalmers University of Technology**, with exchange experience at the **Technical University of Munich**.
-My work focuses on the intersection of **electric vehicles**, **renewable energy**, and **power system optimization** — aiming to enhance flexibility, resilience, and efficiency in future low-carbon infrastructures.
+My work focuses on the intersection of **electric vehicles**, **renewable energy**, and **power system optimization**.
+I aim to enhance flexibility, resilience, and efficiency in future low-carbon infrastructures.

 > “Technology connects systems, but curiosity connects people and the planet.”